Biden selects Katherine Tai as U.S. trade representative

-Though she would be making an unusual jump to a Cabinet-level position, Tai is well-regarded by both the moderate and liberal wings of the party and is backed by prominent lawmakers, including Sen. Sherrod Brown (D-Ohio).
+Though she would be making an unusual jump to a Cabinet-level position, Tai is well regarded by both the moderate and liberal wings of the party and is backed by prominent lawmakers, including Sen. Sherrod Brown (D-Ohio).
 A group of 10 female House Democrats led by Reps.
 Suzanne Bonamici (Ore.) and Judy Chu (Calif.) wrote Biden last month backing Tai as “uniquely qualified” for the job.

 Tai would also be the second Asian American woman to be named to a Cabinet-level position under Biden.
 Her planned selection comes after members of the Congressional Asian Pacific American Caucus and several advocacy groups met with Biden’s transition team last week to express their growing concern that there would be insufficient Asian American representation in top-tier spots in Biden’s administration.